Youth and Leadership

 Where appropriate, young people can progress from early intervention sessions into longer-term programmes such as AYELP, volunteering opportunities, or employability support.

-Leadership & Progression
+Pathways into Leadership & Progression

 Our youth work is not one-off.